Sustainability / GovernanceCorporate Governance

 Appointment and Nomination Procedures for Directors and Senior Management

-In nominating candidates for Directors and Audit & Supervisory Board Members and appointing management executives such as executive officers, Daicel seeks individuals with the right personality, knowledge, motivation, ethical stance and management perspectives for leading the Company and who meet the basic criteria of supporting and upholding the Daicel Group’s Basic Philosophy, Sustainable Management Policies, Conduct Policy, and Daicel Code of Conduct and possessing the necessary credentials and experience for enhancing Daicel’s medium- and long-term corporate value.
+In nominating and appointing Directors, Audit & Supervisory Board Members, and management executives such as Executive Officers, Daicel seeks individuals with the right personality, knowledge, motivation, ethical stance and management perspectives for leading the Company and who meet the basic criteria of supporting and upholding the Daicel Group’s Basic Philosophy, Sustainable Management Policies, Daicel Group Code of Conduct, and Ethical Standards of Daicel Group, and possess the necessary credentials and experience for enhancing Daicel’s medium- and long-term corporate value.

 The Board of Directors decides on nominations and appointments based on the advice of the Nomination and Compensation Committee.

-*Executives includes senior managers such as Directors, Audit & Supervisory Board Members, and executive officers.
+*Executives include senior managers, such as Directors, Audit & Supervisory Board Members, and Executive Officers.

 Reasons for Appointment and Status of Activities of Outside Directors and Outside Audit & Supervisory Board Members